brick-breaker/brickBreaker/README.md

 # Brick Breaker

-The inspiration from this project came from traditional brick breaker games, which we wanted a challenge in creating a classic game.
+The inspiration from this project came from traditional brick breaker games, except we wanted to make our bricks colorful.

 ### UML